Will Electricity Prices Go Down in 2025? | Solar.com

 Please enter a valid zip code.

-After the largest one-year spike in electricity prices in 40 years, many homeowners are feeling the impact of high electricity bills and wondering if utility rates will go down in 2024.
+After a rapid increase in utility rates in 2022, many homeowners are feeling the pain of several years of high electricity bills and wondering if utility rates will go down in 2025.

 We’ll put it this way: Don’t hold your breath for electricity prices to drop.

-In general, utility electricity prices are expected to continue rising in 2024 — albeit at a lower rate than we experienced in 2022 and 2023.
+In general, utility electricity prices are expected to continue rising in 2025 — albeit at a lower rate than we experienced in 2022 and 2023.
 How do we know this?
-Well, many utility regulators have already approved rate increases — and decreases — for 2024 and made them publicly available.
+Well, many utilities have proposed rate increases — and decreases — for 2025 and filed for approval by local authorities.
 We’ve listed some of the notable ones below.

 What causes electricity prices to increase?